 When the Tax Fairness for Americans Abroad Act was introduced in 2018, the main intent was to spark conversation among lawmakers.
 While the Act failed to gain significant traction, additional hearings on the subject have encouraged other supporters to continue refinements to the bill, which may result in future discussion about tax law.
 As Congressman George Holding of North Carolina prepares to retire at the end of 2020, the expat community hopes to see new leaders emerge to advocate for their cause.

 Are You Ready for Residence-Based Taxation?

-It’s worth restating: if enacted, this bill would mandate that to avoid taxation, expats have been tax compliant for the past three years.
+It’s worth restating: any new bill that allows residence-based taxation is certain to mandate that expats provide proof of tax compliance first.
 So, get started with Greenback today!
 We’ve helped over 8,750 expats around the world become compliant without any anxiety or hassle.
 We’d love to help you, too.